manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 read_buffer
 ~~~~~~~~~~~

 Per-keyword read buffer size.
-Optional, default is 256K.
-Deprecated.
-Unused.
+Optional, default is 256K

-In past, for every keyword occurrence in every search query, there were two
+For every keyword occurrence in every search query, there are two
 associated read buffers (one for document list and one for hit list).
 This setting let you control their sizes, increasing per-query RAM use,
 but possibly decreasing IO time.
+Minimal value is 8K.
+Apart general size, you may also tune buffers for document lists
+and hit lists individually, using :ref:`read_buffer_docs` and :ref:`read_buffer_hits` params.

+Setting this value to 0 effectively forces daemon to use memory-mappings for these lists.
+That is special mode which
+often may significally improve searching speed in general; however it implies that you have enough RAM to fit all your
+indexes.
+With memory-mapping OS caches accessed chunks of files in free RAM, and may cache the whole of them, in
+opposite to concrete limited buffers.
+However this RAM itself is not considered as 'occupied', that is why buffer are
+virtually zero.

 Example: